Avolon seeks to de-register two planes leased to Jet Airways, woes deepen for airline

 Two subsidiaries of Dublin-based Avolon applied to India’s Directorate General of Civil Aviation (DGCA) to de-register two Boeing 737-800s, according to notices published on the regulator’s website.

-Avolon has terminated the leases on the planes and currently has seven more aircraft placed with Jet, said sources who declined to be identified due to the sensitivity of the matter.
+Avolon has terminated the leases on the planes and currently has five more aircraft placed with Jet, said sources who declined to be identified due to the sensitivity of the matter.

-There was no immediate response from Avolon to queries sent by Reuters.

 The move by Avolon indicates an escalation of a crisis for Jet.
 The airline, now controlled by its lenders, has had to ground more than three-quarters of its fleet of 119 planes, many due to non-payment to lessors, leading to hundreds of flight cancellations.